nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARCUserJourney.md

 ## Cheat sheet

 We hope that these examples nicely illustrated the ARC structure and that you are now ready to produce your own ARCs.
 Use the figure below as a cheat sheet to remember where to store which files.
-Or follow the [ARC Commander QuickStart][kb-QuickStart_arcCommander] to try it out yourself.
+Or follow the [ARC Commander QuickStart][kb-arcCommander_QuickStart] to try it out yourself.

 ![IllustratedARCStructure](../img/ARC_IllustratedFolderStructure.jpg)

 <!--  Links -->
 [kb-Metadata]: ../fundamentals/Metadata.html "Metadata"
 [kb-ArcCommander]: ../implementation/ArcCommander.html "DataPLANT ARC Commander"
-[kb-QuickStart_swate]: ../tutorials/QuickStart_swate.html "Quickstart Swate"
+[kb-swate_QuickStart]: ../tutorials/swate_QuickStart.html "Quickstart Swate"
-[kb-QuickStart_arcCommander]: ../tutorials/QuickStart_arcCommander.html "QuickStart ARC Commander"
+[kb-arcCommander_QuickStart]: ../tutorials/arcCommander_QuickStart.html "QuickStart ARC Commander"
 [gh-ArcSpecs]: <https://github.com/nfdi4plants/ARC-specification/> "ARC specifications"